vargovargo/professional/TheCity.md

 		___FARM___

 Though the phrase is synonymous with a bucolic rural life, “living off the land” is equally applicable to cities.
 A crucial difference is in scale and reach.
-Cities are critical for thinking about global sustainability because cities rely on resources well beyond their physical borders.
+Cities are critical for thinking about global environmental change because cities rely on resources well beyond their physical borders.
 Even within cities self-sufficient living (think of gardens fed by rain barrels in the backyards of houses covered by solar panels) is commonly mistaken for being sustainable, but in today’s globalized world virtually nothing at a local scale is self-sufficient (think of the building materials for the home, or the bikes the residents use to get around).

 		___PIPELINE___